-Platform Development, Complex Modeling
+Platform Development, Complex Modeling (Core E)

 As research becomes more interdisciplinary, there is an increasing need to combine many sources of data, such as genetic, neuroimaging, and behavioral metrics.
 Each approach generates data of multiple forms.
 While multimodal data are extremely rich and can be powerful windows for discovery, such data also present several challenges: (1) organizing data efficiently; (2) ensuring that data are put in a format ready for analysis (e.g., test scoring, condensing E-prime output to consolidated scores); and (3) analyzing data in a way that truly captures all the richness of multiple measures.
 Core E helps investigators develop platforms that are flexible, semi-automated, combine many types of data, and allow for rich queries.